How To Raise Dog Bowl

 Dogs tip their food and water bowls for various different reasons.
 Larger dogs may accidentally knock their food bowls over simply because they’re excited about their next meal, for example.
 Alternatively, a mischievous pooch might mistake its bowls for toys and decide to carry them all over the house.

-Whatever the reason, a pup which regularly upturns food bowls and water dishes can leave you with a continual mess to clear up.
+Whatever the reason, a pup that regularly upturns food bowls and water dishes can leave you with a continual mess to clear up.

 Of course, a heavy pet water bowl could be potentially dangerous if it isn’t secured properly.
 If you were to place a heavy dog water bowl on top of a small table, for example, a medium or large dog could easily knock it off.